coendevente/plot-moves-data/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License, see [LICENSE.md](LICENSE.md).

 ## Acknowledgments